 A few nights ago, we entertained ourselves by looking through photos from past adventures.
-We love to do this but it’s just a little bittersweet right now since we know we can’t travel.
 As Roger flipped through each picture, he started saying, “I can’t believe we were there!”
 As he said it again and again, I started to wonder which “pinch me moment” places were my favorites.
 The list is long and picking favorites is as impossible as picking your favorite child!
 We have had some wonderful trips in fantastic places so it’s been hard to pick just a few.

-Westminster Abbey; London, England.
 We’ve all seen Westminster Abbey on TV during Royal weddings and funerals but let me assure you that in person, it is magnificent!
 It took my breath away!
 When I stood in this building, I felt the history all around me.
 Kings, Queens, Prime Ministers, Poets, Scientists.
 They are all there!
 From the black and white tile floor to the soaring cathedral stained glass, it is a sight to see.
-We’ve been lucky enough to be awed by it on two occasions now and I will go again and again if I am so fortunate.
+We’ve been lucky enough to be awed by it on two occasions and I will go back again and again if I am so fortunate.

-The Canadian Rockies.
-Roger will tell you that he didn’t want to go on this trip and that he had no idea what to expect.
-Now, I’m pretty sure that he would be willing to go back.
 While I knew what to expect, it was a trip full of awe.
 Banff National Park, Lake Louise, Jasper National Park, The Columbia Ice Fields, Peyto Lake, Moraine Lake.
 To us, these are some of the most beautiful places we have ever been.
-The crystal blue glacial water makes you think you’re in a tropical locale for just a split second but the cathedral Mountains around you remind you that you aren’t.
+The brilliant turquoise blue glacial water makes you think you’re in a tropical locale for just a split second but the cathedral Mountains around you remind you that you aren’t.
 The Rockies are a place to be admired and their ruggedness respected.
-For me, it was humbling to look at the mountains around us.
-I get the same feeling at the edge of the Ocean.
+The natural beauty is breath taking and moved us to speechless awe!
 We hope to return to the Rockies with our RV one day to be humbled again.

 We are so blessed to have been to some really cool places, many of which we never thought we would ever see with our own eyes.
 What lucky ducks we have been!
-Our bucket list continues to grow and I can only hope that we are fortunate enough to find more places that we can add to this list.
+Our bucket list continues to grow and I can only hope that we are fortunate enough to find more places that we can share with you soon!